 Below is the schedule for the course which may be adjusted based on our progress.
-For each date, the schedule lists the topic and the relevant chapter(s) in the book.
+For each date, the schedule lists the topic and whether the lecture is recorded and posted in that week's videos (asynchronous) or in class (synchronous).
+The assignments column lists chapters from the book you need to read.
 I reserve the right to add readings from other (free) sources.
-I will inform you if there are sections from later chapters that you will not be responsible to know for exams.
-The assignments column says when homework (HW), quizzes (Q), and the project are assigned and when they are due.
+I will remove sections from later chapters that you will not be responsible to know for exams.